nikithanatrayan/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 The following KPIs were used to evaluate and optimize support performance:

-  -->Total Number of Tickets : The total count of all support requests submitted by customers.
+  ->Total Number of Tickets : The total count of all support requests submitted by customers.

-  -->Average First Response Time : The average time a customer waits before receiving their very first reply from a support agent.
+  ->Average First Response Time : The average time a customer waits before receiving their very first reply from a support agent.

-  -->Average Response Time : The average time taken by agents to reply to customer messages throughout the duration of a ticket.
+  ->Average Response Time : The average time taken by agents to reply to customer messages throughout the duration of a ticket.

-  -->High  Priority Ticket : The count of urgent issues that require immediate attention to prevent major customer dissatisfaction.
+  ->High  Priority Ticket : The count of urgent issues that require immediate attention to prevent major customer dissatisfaction.

-  -->Tickets per Customer : The average number of times a single customer has reached out for support, indicating how often they face issues.
+  ->Tickets per Customer : The average number of times a single customer has reached out for support, indicating how often they face issues.